tachibana-shin/vite-plugin-twneat/README.md

 3. All safelist files are placed in a single directory with the original file's directory and filename (slashes replaced with underscore) and then given the extension `.twneat`.
 4. During development, the plugin automatically updates the safelist files when you modify your code.
 During build, it pre-processes all files to generate safelists.
 5. "sm: h-4 p-4" etc. will become "sm:h-4 sm:p-4" but "base: h-4 p-4" becomes "h-4, p-4" - the base is dropped.
+5. You can't mark the twneat directory as gitignore - tailwind seems to ignore it in tandem when you do that.
 6. I have only tested this for react and astro, but not for anything else.
 However it should work on any framework.

 ## License